Madison, WI (608) 230 5616

 Cavaletti and Co.

 Use caveletti and ground poles to get your horse to lift his legs and strengthen the quadruceps.
 You don't need proper equestrian equipment.
 PVC pipe from the hardware store does nicely or one of the old beams that's sitting in your barn.
 Anything that's safe and has the right dimensions will do.
 A great resource is Ingrid Klimke's book Cavaletti: The Schooling of Horse and Rider over Ground Poles.
+Note: Start with ground poles!
+Do not rush into the Cavaletti until your horse is fit!

 Create forward movement

 Your horse will most likely move slightly on the slow and inhibited side.
 He may be weary of the fact that his stifle could lock at any moment.
 He has every right to be worried, but at the same time, he needs to move energetically, if the gymnastic exercises are to have any effect.
 Encourage forward movement and work at a good working pace.
 Give the horse a break when he is physically or emotionally strained.
 Watch for changes in breathing or worried facial expression.
+Note: Posture is important.
+You will want to see the horse stretch his head forward/down.
+Do not proceed in an inverted posture!
+Create relaxation!

 Yes, this is easier said than done, I'm still looking for a good place to water-tread my horse in South Central Wisconsin...
 However, if you do have the ocean or an accessible lake or stream nearby, please feel encouraged to explore water-treading with your horse.
 This is an excellent exercise to strengthen all muscles without impact.
 Water-treading is not swimming, which is harder on the horse.
 Simply walk you horse through knee-high water.
 Most horses find it fun!